Yang111105/ETL_Project_Netflix-Movies-IMDB-Rating/README.md

 ## Objective:
 A lot of people check IMDB or Rotten Tomatoes score for a movie before watching it on Netflix.
 Some may even wonder if the movie was based on a book as its storyline.

-This project consolidated above information, performed ETL(Extract-Transform-Load) process by reading, transforming and loading Netflix, IMDB/ Rotten Tomatoes Rating and Goodbooks datasets into a SQL database, so there further analysis or search can be done based on it.
+This project consolidated above information, performed ETL(Extract-Transform-Load) process by reading, transforming and loading Netflix, IMDB/ Rotten Tomatoes Rating and Goodbooks datasets into a SQL database, so further analysis or search can be done based on it.

 ## Resources: